 Beagles are naturally social dogs who do not enjoy being alone.
 As such, they’re prone to developing separation anxiety.
-If your Beagle has been home alone for a while, he or she may begin to howl to express their loneliness.
+If your Beagle has been home alone for a long time, he or she may begin to howl to express their loneliness.

 I have a 6-month old beagle named Luda.
 He’s howling like crazy the minute we leave, until the second we’re back – sometimes up to 3 hours straight!– Laura & Mark (Beagle Owners)

 Your Beagle may also howl when he or she is feeling anxious.
-This can lead to behaviors such as destroying furniture and upholstery, vomiting, urinating or defecating indoors.
+This can lead to behaviors such as ripping apart furniture and upholstery, vomiting, urinating or defecating indoors.
 It’s not something you’d want to deal with after coming back from a long day of work.

-This may be because he or she is marking territory, and it’s not exclusive to Beagles.
+This may be because your dog is marking territory, and it’s not exclusive to Beagles.
 In fact, many dogs howl to tell other dogs that they are entering territory that has already been claimed.

-Again, there’s evidence suggesting that this type of territorial behavior is due to the dog’s genetic closeness with wolves.
-Wolves don’t just display scent-marking with their urine and scats, but apparently with their howls too.
+Again, there’s evidence suggesting that this type of territorial behavior is due to the dog’s genetic link and closeness with wolves.
+Wolves don’t just display scent-marking with their urine and scats, but they apparently howl for territorial claims too.

 Many dogs howl when they’re in pain.
 However, this unique howl sounds different from the other types of howling – it’s lower-pitched and continuous.
 Just imagine when humans cry from pain, compared to crying from sadness.
 It’s different.